seiruss/check-tags/README.md

 # check-tags
-This will check if all open Parentheses, Brackets, and Braces have matching closing tags.
+This program will scan a file and verify all parentheses, brackets, and braces are open and closed properly.<br />
+There are flags to disable scanning on lines in comments.

+Usage:<br />
-Usage: check_tags [FILE]
+check_tags [OPTIONS] <FILE>